FrederikSmith/FrederikSmith/README.md

 visualisation and Power BI for an interactive dashboard across two pages.

 **Key finding:** 54.83% of all orders arrive late, with First Class shipping performing worst at 95% late delivery despite being a premium service.
+However, First Class shipping still delivers faster in absolute terms averaging 1 day actual vs 1 day scheduled.
+This means First Class shipping have a tighter delivery window and not slower shipping.

 **Tools:** SQL, Python, Power BI, DAX